Needing a Halloween writing lesson that builds important ELA skills? Here is a haunted house writing lesson for you!

-This Halloween writing lesson called ‘In the Haunted House’ helps students build their vocabulary, use their senses, and practice their writing skills.
+This Halloween writing lesson, ‘In the Haunted House,’ helps students build their vocabulary, use their senses, and practice their writing skills.

-We start the Halloween haunted house writing lesson by using our imaginations and brainstorming Halloween words that we would see in a haunted house on Halloween night.
-We come up with a list of things we see, hear, and feel on Halloween night.
+We started the Halloween haunted house writing lesson by using our imaginations and brainstorming Halloween words that we would see in a haunted house.
+We devise a list of things we see, hear, and feel on that spooky October 31st night.
 I record our ideas on this anchor chart I created to look like a haunted house.
 The original anchor chart is from Fabulous in First.

 This anchor chart helps students when it is time to write their sentences for their Halloween haunted house writing.
 We use this Halloween vocabulary list as a reference.